 Sweden supports the Iranian people’s demand for human rights

-Sweden and the rest of the EU have expressed clear support for the Iranians, especially women and girls, who are peacefully demonstrating for their human rights.
+Sweden and the rest of the EU have expressed clear support for the Iranian people, especially women and girls, who are peacefully demonstrating for their human rights.
 Sweden has individually, and together with the other EU Member States, condemned the violence that the Iranian authorities have used against demonstrators.
 Sweden has also called for those responsible for the death of Mahsa Jina Amini to be held accountable.
-Moreover, the EU has imposed sanctions against responsible individuals and entities, and the UN Human Rights Council has held a special session in response to the violence and human rights violations.
+Moreover, the EU has repeatedly imposed tougher sanctions against responsible individuals and entities, and the UN Human Rights Council has held a special session in response to the violence and human rights violations.

 Sweden and the EU call for an investigation and accountability

-The Government takes a very serious view of the situation, as it has repeatedly conveyed to Iranian representatives at various levels, including in ministerial talks.
+The Government takes a very serious view of the situation, as it has repeatedly communicated to Iranian representatives at various levels, including in ministerial talks.
 The Embassy of Iran in Stockholm and the Embassy of Sweden in Tehran are important channels for conveying Sweden’s views on developments in Iran and for continuing to safeguard Swedish interests.
 In its talks with the Iranian Ambassador, the Ministry for Foreign Affairs has raised a number of issues, including the ongoing developments in Iran.

 The 27 EU Member States have also jointly called for accountability and for a credible investigation into the death of Mahsa Jina Amini and the lethal violence against demonstrators.